MrOwlTA2/AlarmClock/README.md

 		</settings>
 	</package>
 ```
-If you can't see this in the Configuration Editor, the default value is used.
+If you don't see this in the Configuration Editor, the default value is used.